ChiedozieObidile/EterniKey/README.md

 - Implement a governance system for community-driven decision-making.
 - Extend cross-chain functionality to support more blockchain networks.
 - Implement a decentralized oracle network for cross-chain verification.
+- Add gift message functionality to subscription gifts.
+- Implement bulk gifting for corporate or event use cases.

 ## Contributing

-Contributions to improve this NFT-based Subscription Service with Time-lock and Cross-Chain Functionality are welcome.
+Contributions to improve this NFT-based Subscription Service with Time-lock, Cross-Chain Functionality, and Gifting are welcome.
 Please submit pull requests with detailed descriptions of changes and ensure all tests pass.

 ## Author